 7. Making a Lemon and Clove Fly Repellent

-Clove is an old favourite when it comes to repelling flies.
+Clove is an old favorite when it comes to repelling flies.
 The aromatic odor is pleasant to us, but flies will not be able to bear the scent.
-When used alongside fresh lemons, you will create a super powered fly repellent.
+When used alongside fresh lemons, you will create a super-powered fly repellent.

-You can place the cloved lemons on the table during a meal to also effectively repel flies.
+Notes: You can place clove-ridden lemons on the table during a meal to also effectively repel flies.

 8. Making an Apple Cider Vinegar Trap

-This specific type of trap will attract flies and once they are inside the will drown in the apple cider vinegar.
+This specific type of trap will attract flies and once they are inside they will drown in the apple cider vinegar.